oliverjam/learn-advanced-react-listbox/README.md

 We've got a very functional listbox implementation now.
 There's one more nice feature we could add to help users: clicking outside the listbox should close it.

 Since the listbox is always focused when open we don't have to mess around putting click handlers on the window.
-We can listen for the `blur` event on the listbox that will fire when it loses focus (when the user tabs/clicks somewhere else).
+We can use an `onBlur` handler on the listbox that will fire when it loses focus (when the user tabs/clicks somewhere else).

 ### Task

 Make sure the listbox closes when the user clicks outside of it.
 The button should continue to receive focus when the listbox closes.

 ![](/screenshots/7.gif)

+## Bonus stuff

+It would be nice to have a visual indicator inside the button to show that is is exandable (and whether it is expanded).
+Usually a chevron (triangle) is used to communicate this.

+You could also add something to indicate which option is selected (some browsers use a checkmark).

+Note that in both cases we are communicating _visually_ what is already being communicated to the browser and assistive technologies with `aria-expanded` and `aria-selected`.